 If a time deadline is not met and the applicable required distribution is not withdrawn, an inheriting beneficiary will owe the 50% excise tax.
-The rules and time deadlines which apply depend upon whether you die on or before December 31, 2019 or whether you die after December 31, 2019 and whether or not a beneficiary is an eligible designated beneficiary as defined in the SECURE Act or is not an eligible designated beneficiary.
-These rules and deadlines are discussed in the IRA Disclosure Statement.
+The rules and time deadlines which apply depend upon whether you die on or before December 31, 2019 or whether you die after December 31, 2019 and whether or not a beneficiary is an eligible designated beneficiary as defined in the SECURE Act or is not an eligible designated beneficiary as defined in the IRA Disclosure Statement.
 You acknowledge that these rules are complex and that your beneficiaries should discuss with their own advisers.